rmscode/binary-garden/docs/hardware/raspberry-pi/dietpi.md

 !!! note

     As of 5/3/2024, the DietPi devs have created a [pull request](https://github.com/MichaIng/DietPi/pull/7056) to fix this issue (again).
-It should be available int he 9.4 release.
+It should be available in the 9.4 release.
 I'll probably remove this section after I get a chance to test it.

 !!! note "I later learned that the RPi5 supports dual-4Kp60 displays with the idle-clock settings so `hdmi_enable_4kp60` is redundant."